Automotive supply industry confidence picks up considerably – CLEPA Pulse Check

 For many, the challenge is to maintain revenues while making substantial investment in alternative solutions, without an immediate return in sight.
 The demand for electrified vehicle is increasing but the overall share in sales is still modest, reaching 11% of market share in Europe in 2020.
 The same applies to smart mobility and connected services.
 The fight for a part of the future share is, however, taking place right now.

 Nine out of ten suppliers are currently reviewing and adapting their product portfolios.
 The Pulse Check reflects the various strategies they currently deploy to manage change.
-Foremost, 61% of respondents ranked in-house development of new technologies a priority, secondly, 51% opt for change of strategic focus within the existing portfolio, with consolidation and mergers and acquisitions ranking almost equally third (32%) and fourth (29%).
+Foremost, 61% of respondents ranked in-house development of new technologies a priority, secondly, 51% opt for a change of strategic focus within the existing portfolio, with consolidation and mergers and acquisitions ranking almost equally third (32%) and fourth (29%).
 Interestingly, half of suppliers also actively explore markets for their technology solutions outside of the automotive realm, notably in household appliances and charging solutions.

 CLEPA performs the Pulse Check survey twice a year, surveying CLEPA members with the support of McKinsey who aggregate the data.